 The Group has adopted an approach in line with IAS 36, to ensure that the entity's assets are not carried at more than their recoverable amount.
-For the purposes of determining whether impairment of assets has occurred, and the extent of any impairment loss or its reversal, the key assumptions management uses is estimating the cash generation of individual stores.
-The recoverable amount of each CGU is estimated based on the present value of the cashflows expected to be generated from each CGU, using store trading forecasts and an appropriate pretax discount rate.
+For the purposes of determining whether impairment of assets has occurred, and the extent of any impairment loss or its reversal, management uses a number of key assumptions in estimating the cash generation of individual stores.
+The recoverable amount of each CGU is estimated based on the present value of the cashflows expected to be generated from each CGU, using sensitised store trading forecasts and an appropriate pre-tax discount rate.
+Each store's value in use includes an allocation of online margin (as outlined in note 2.9), an apportionment of central and distribution centre costs, a share of brand value and a proportion of the net costs required to service the group's clearance stores.
 The recoverable amount of each CGU is compared to the carrying amounts of each store inclusive of a deemed allocation of group assets.
-The recoverable amount of each CGU is based upon future forecasts and management assumptions regarding growth rates, discounts rates and asset allocations and is consequently a source of estimation uncertainty.
+The recoverable amount of each CGU is based upon future forecasts and management assumptions regarding growth rates, discount rates and asset allocations and is consequently a source of estimation uncertainty.

 For the purposes of impairment testing, the brand and goodwill acquired as part of the Business Combination is allocated to the Cash Generating Unit (CGU) that is expected to benefit from the synergies of the combination.
 The carrying value of the CGU containing the goodwill is compared to the recoverable amount, which is the higher of value in use and the fair value less costs of disposal.